 “We try to keep the meal simple so that we can enjoy family time together.
 We divide the work between families…I’m not tied to traditions, so being willing to go without traditional items can help.
 I prefer to enjoy the meal with my family more than to stress over it because to me, I gather for family more than food!”– Katelyn M.

-More than one savvy reader recommended getting a jumpstart on stocking up on groceries now.
+If you’re making the meal yourself, then more than one savvy reader recommended getting a jump start on writing out a detailed plan and stocking up on groceries now.
 This will help you avoid crowded stores and any ingredients running out of stock.

 “Shop early!
 We have everything but the turkey and rolls ready to go.”– Beckyross1

 “Shop for the staples NOW.”– @rachelmichelle1313

 You can make a game plan using our Thanksgiving Guide and then get shopping.

 4. Prep as Much Ahead of Time as Possible

 Many of our readers responded by saying how helpful it is to prepare food in advance, from mashed potatoes to pies to chopping the veggies for stuffing.
 And, several of you make freezer-friendly sides ahead of time, chipping away at them several weeks in advance.
 So smart!